LiskArchive/lisk-sdk-examples/workshop/README.md

 the transaction will be applied and the changes we made in the key-value store will be saved to the database.
 ```

 Notice that we return an empty array at the end of the function.
 The same idea applies here as well.
 As the `validateAsset()` function does only allow for static checks, more advanced checks that require data from the store can be performed in the `applyAsset()` function.
 In case of an error, we put the error in an array and return this array.
-However, for the `invoiceTransaction`, we do not require additional validation steps, so we decided to simply return an empty array.
+However, for the `invoiceTransaction`, we do not require additional validation steps, so we decided to simply return an empty array.<br><br>

 #### undoAsset()
 Now, it's your turn.
 Your task is to write the reversed logic of the `applyAsset()` function.
 The `undoAsset()` function is used to roll back changes that were done by the `applyAsset()` function.